paschovanez/co1111-shared-project/notes.md

   TODO:
   Map of the questions.
   Testing.
   Info in the footer of index.html

+  # Meeting 7 21.03.2021
+  Added a button to switch to the next camera.
+  Added a label which shows the current question, and the overall number of questions in this game.
+  Added a background image.
+  TODO:
+  Heuristic evaluation.
+  Info button in the game page.
+  Unit testing.